rayanfam/rayanfam.github.io/_posts/2018-09-03-hypervisor-from-scratch-part-2.md

 ## **Introduction**

-It's the second part of a multiple series of a tutorial called "**Hypervisor From Scratch**", First please consider reading the [first part](https://rayanfam.com/topics/hypervisor-from-scratch-part-1/) (Basic Concepts & Configure Testing Environment) before reading this part, as it contains the essential knowledge you need to know in order to understand the rest of this tutorial.
-In this part, we will start making programs by using Intel VT-x.
+It's the second part of a multiple series of a tutorial called "**Hypervisor From Scratch**".
+First, please consider reading the [first part](https://rayanfam.com/topics/hypervisor-from-scratch-part-1/) (Basic Concepts & Configure Testing Environment) before reading this part, as it contains the essential knowledge you need to know in order to understand the rest of this tutorial.
+In this part, we'll talk about WDK drivers and finally start enabling VT-x.

 ## **Table of Contents**